 Before diving into how to clean a safety razor, it’s important to know why it’s necessary.
 After all, if you don’t need to clean a blade, why do it at all?
 When you shave your body (specifically your face), you want a clean, close shave that leaves your skin feeling smooth.
 Yet sometimes you’ll experience ingrown hairs and the dreaded razor bumps (especially around your neck).

-First, ingrown hairs occur when the hair is not cut cleanly, but instead pulled out.
+First, ingrown hairs occur when the hair is not cut cleanly but instead pulled out.
 The hair then grows into the skin, causing it to irritate your skin.
-It also blocks the pore's ability to release oil, which cause it to develop a pimple-like appearance.
-If you've ever popped an ingrown hair, you know that when the pore is cleared, a larger hair pushes free.
-To avoid ingrown hairs, you'll need a sharp blade.
+It also blocks the pore’s ability to release the oil, which causes it to develop a pimple-like appearance.
+If you’ve ever popped an ingrown hair, you know that when the pore is cleared, a larger hair pushes free.
+To avoid ingrown hairs, you’ll need a sharp blade.
 One of the best ways to maintain a sharp safety razor blade is by cleaning it correctly.

 Razor bumps occur when your skin is irritated during a shave.
 This can happen if you have a dull blade, if you’re pushing skin follicles back into the open pores, and if you’re using a dirty razor.